sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/README.md

 ## How To Use

 To clone this repo and you'll need [Git](https://git-scm.com) installed on your computer and [AWS](https://us-east-1.signin.aws.amazon.com/) account.
-From your command line:
+From your command line :

 ```bash
 # Clone this repository